About me

 Teaching

 Last (but never, ever least), teaching remains a cornerstone of my academic pursuits.
-It is imperative that my research informs my teaching and vice versa.
 I have designed and taught a wide range of courses at Northeastern University and Tufts University, including Quantitative Techniques, International Security, and International Relations.
 I continue to grow my teaching portfolio and pedagogical knowledge at Bridgewater State University, where I teach in-person, hybrid, and online courses on International Relations, Foreign Policy, Globalization, and more.

 If any of the themes above have sparked your interest, I encourage you to explore this site for a collection of my publications, analytical reports, op-eds, and teaching materials.
 Please, don't hesitate to reach out with any questions or comments.